 Beware of Utility Scams Requesting Payment

-During the COVID-19 pandemic the IUB is aware that some utility customers are receiving telephone calls, texts, or emails that threaten utility service disconnection if immediate payment is not made.
+During the COVID-19 pandemic and with the holidays approaching, the IUB is aware that some utility customers are receiving telephone calls, texts, or emails that threaten utility service disconnection if immediate payment is not made.
 The IUB is not making these calls and reminds customers to never provide financial information when receiving demands for payment.
 Iowa utilities are required to provide advance notice of potential disconnection.
 Customers can report suspicious scams to the Iowa Attorney General's office at firstname.lastname@example.org or by calling 888-777-4590, or they may file a complaint at https://www.iowaattorneygeneral.gov/for-consumers/file-a-consumer-complaint.

 The following links provide customers with information and tips to avoid being a target of a utility-related scam: